syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 ### Cancel dragging between frozen and non-frozen columns

-Dragging between frozen and non-frozen columns can be canceled by handling the `QueryRowDragging` event using conditions based on `QueryRowDraggingReason` and e.From index will be one of the frozen column index.
+Dragging between frozen and non-frozen columns can be canceled using the `QueryRowDraggingReason` and `From` arguments of the `QueryRowDragging` event handler by checking whether the value of `From` argument is a frozen column index.
 Refer to the following code sample to cancel dragging between frozen and non-frozen columns:

 {% tabs %}
 {% highlight c# %}